Skip to main content

 Biography

 Dr. Khawaja has experience in both teaching and research from several institutions of higher learning in Canada and USA.
 His primary research goal is directed towards understanding and improving the human condition in organizational life.
 He is particularly interested in exploring psychosocial perspectives of workers and management, and how they could be applied to gain better outcomes.
 He likes to work at the intersections of disciplines, and therefore most of his research work is collaborative and interdisciplinary.
 He has published a number of refereed articles, reviewed a textbook on Human Resource Management, and presented at international conferences.
-A research paper by Dr. Khawaja and co-authors was given the Best Paper Award by the Academy of Management (AOM) at the AOM conference in Montreal in 2010.
+A research paper by Dr. Khawaja and co-authors was given the Best Paper Award at the Academy of Management conference in Montreal in 2010.
+A student team supervised by Dr. Khawaja created history for UFV in 2023 by defeating top-ranking US business schools and winning a prestigious international case competition in Los Angeles, USA.

 Teaching Interests